 Okonomiyaki are a Japanese savoury pancake, typically made from a flour base combined with a mixture of shredded potato, cabbage, seafood, ginger and soy.
 Garnish with toppings of your choice and drizzle over a sweet mirin and honey sauce, or just mayonnaise.

 In contrast, these soufflé-style stacks of Japanese fluffy pancakes make a light and bouncy alternative.
 Cook them in crumpet rings to create a raised effect and pile up high before slathering in your favourite sauce.

 Blini and blintz are two types of Russian pancakes.
-Traditionally, blini are yeasted and contain a rising agent, resulting in a fluffier texture, while blintz are thinner and are generally wrapped around a filling.
-Mini blinis are especially good topped with sour cream and smoked salmon or caviar – try these beetroot blinis with smoked salmon as a party nibble, or cut this giant buckwheat blini into slices.
+Traditionally, blini are yeasted and contain a rising agent, resulting in a fluffier texture, while blintzes are thinner and are generally wrapped around a filling.
+Mini blinis are especially good topped with soured cream and smoked salmon or caviar – try these beetroot blinis with smoked salmon as a party nibble, or cut this giant buckwheat blini into slices.

 If you're after a fruitier Russian treat, try our apple and blueberry blintzes.

-A popular takeaway favourite – our crispy duck pancake recipe is so much tastier and super quick to whip up, so you won’t have to reach for the phone!
+A popular takeaway favourite – our crispy duck pancake recipe is so tasty and super-quick to whip up, so you won't have to reach for the phone!
 Serve with a rich plum sauce and sprinkle of fresh cucumber and spring onion.

 Want to try a twist on this classic?
-Swap duck for chicken. served over steamed pancakes in a sweet and sticky hoisin sauce.
+Swap duck for chicken, served over steamed pancakes in a sweet and sticky hoisin sauce.
 Also check out more Chinese fakeaway recipes for homemade versions of popular classics like sweet & sour, chow mein and salt & pepper chicken.